jacksoncougar/Nightshade/README.md

 A linux-terminal script for running a pomodoro timer for the eponymous management technique.

-The defining feature is the use of a visual cue in the form of dimming the screen to signal when to take breaks or return to work.
+The defining feature is the use of a visual cue by dimming of the screen to signal when to take breaks, and restoring the screen when its time to return to work.
 From personal experience with other pomodoro timers, sound or notifications alone can be easily ignored.
-By introducing a visual queue the physically prevents you from continuing the work without some effort it is easier in my experience to switch into 'break mode'.
+By introducing this visual cue that physically hampers you from continuing the work without some effort it is easier in my experience to switch into 'break mode'.

 ### SYNOPSIS ###